-Meanwhile in Mariposa, the community just passed a $24 million school bond; their first facilities school bond EVER.
+Meanwhile in Mariposa, CA, the community just passed a $24 million school bond; their first facilities school bond EVER.

-More recently, teachers in Calaveras went on strike after not receiving a pay raise for two years.
+More recently, teachers in Calaveras, CA went on strike after not receiving a pay raise for two years.
 An independent fact-finder was brought in to assess the situation and ultimately recommended a 6.5% pay increase among other recommendations.
 The district, worried about a lack of rainy-day funds rejected the recommendations, fearing another recession would trigger a repeat of the teacher layoffs experienced after the last financial crisis.

-So long as local schools continue to be funded by local taxes, gross inequities in education will remain.
+As long as local schools continue to be funded by local taxes, gross inequities in education will remain.